FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/ready-events.md

 **NOTE**

-Basically you can set the necessary communication information at `ffReady` time in the js itself and fire events to factfinder earlier.
+Actually, you can set the necessary communication information in the `ffReady` handler yourself with JavaScript and fire events to FACT-Finder earlier.

-    **Caution**
-        Version <= 1.2.11:
-        This will lead to lost updates in cases where FACT-Finder's response arrives before all components have been upgraded.
+Be aware that the dispatching of FACT-Finder responses to all subscribers is cached and postponed until all components have been upgraded.

-        Version >= 1.2.12:
-        The dispatching of FACT-Finder responses to all subscribers is cached and postponed until all components have been upgraded.
-So there will be no lost updates anymore.
-Be aware that currently added _callbacks_ are invoked through `factfinder.communication.ResultDispatcher.addCallback` as soon as the FACT-Finder response arrives.
-In case any of the callbacks have side-effects other than manipulating the response, this might lead to unexpected behavior.
+Current added _callbacks_ are invoked through `factfinder.communication.ResultDispatcher.addCallback` as soon as the FACT-Finder response arrives.
+In case any of the callbacks has side effects other than manipulating the response, this might lead to unexpected behavior.

 ### Element Order